 Safety and security

 A number of international cruise liners visit Brazil.

 Commercial river boats are a common form of transport in some parts of Brazil.
-Take precautions to protect your belongings on these boats.
+Protect your belongings on these boats.
 Vessels used by tourist operators for river excursions in jungle areas are often basic.
-Always wear a life jacket, even if others don't.
+Always wear a life jacket.

 Piracy occurs in the coastal areas of Brazil, particularly in the north-east.
 Cruise ships on the Amazon River have also been attacked.
 The International Maritime Bureau (IMB) issues